MarsadMaqsood/StylishDialogFlutter/README.md

 StylishDialog(
     context: context,
     alertType: StylishDialogType.WARNING,
-    titleText: 'Wait',
+    title: Text('Wait'),
-    contentText: 'Are you sure you want to delete', ).show();
+    content: Text('Are you sure you want to delete'), ).show();
 ```